coino-live/coinolive-payment-gateway-for-woocommerce/README.md

 ## Support

-For any questions, issues, or feedback related to the Coino Live WooCommerce Plugin, please reach out to our support team at [support@coinolive.com](mailto:support@coinolive.com).
+For any questions, issues, or feedback related to the Coino Live WooCommerce Plugin, please reach out to our support team at [support@coino.live](mailto:support@coino.live).

 ## Contributing